Informational

 VFX vs CGI Explained (2025): Differences, Examples & Free Assets from CGHEVEN

-• Gaming: Integrates real-time effects like Flipbooks for sparks or magic in Unity or Unreal Engine.
+• Gaming Uses Flipbooks (animated images) for real-time effects like sparks or magic in Unreal Engine Unity.

 AspectVFXCGI

-ScopeBroader, includes CGI, compositing, motion captureSubset of VFX, focuses on digital creation
+ScopeBroader includes CGI compositing motion captureSubset of VFX focused on digital creation

 VFX in Action